pratil/DSA/src/_2_bag/README.md

 // a linear data type that stores data public class Bag<P> implements Iterable<P> {

-//    private inner class to implement an iterator of Bag, so that the bag is Iterable
-    private class BagIterator implements Iterator<P> { /* code here */ }

 //    initialise a bag
     public Bag() { /* code here */ }